Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Looking for the best Wi-Fi 6E upgrade options?
 You’re at the right place.

-Since the introduction of Wi-Fi 6E (and the upcoming Wi-Fi 7,) the new 6GHz band has become a hot commodity.
-Everyone wants to see that little 6e attached to their device’s Wi-Fi signal symbol.
+Since the introduction of Wi-Fi 6E, the new 6GHz band has become a hot commodity.
+Everyone wants to see that little 6e attached to their device's Wi-Fi signal symbol.

 Not all devices show the new standard-specific symbol.
 Most still use the generic Wi-Fi bars.
 But in either case, the 6GHz signals are a real thing.

-This post will give you the best 6GHz options out of that FOMO, even when you have a dated router and a computer with an older Wi-Fi standard or none.
+This post will give you the best options out of that FOMO.
+Those with a dated router or a computer with an older Wi-Fi standard or no Wi-Fi at all will find options to enjoy the new 6GHz band.

 Wi-Fi 6E upgrade: This combo of the ARRIS SURFboard W6U network upgrade kit and the Intel AX210 chip or the Netgear A8000 will give you a complete 6GHz experience no matter what your current Wi-Fi situation is.